titzer/wizard-engine/doc/Instrumentation.md

 # Wizard Engine Instrumentation

-The Wizard engine offers a variety of instrumentation and dynamic analysis monitors that provide information alongside the Wasm bytecode.
+The Wizard engine offers a variety of instrumentation and dynamic analysis monitors that are capable of providing information alongside Wasm bytecode as a program executes.
 These monitors dynamically insert probes into various parts of the bytecode, utilizing Wizard's efficient probing mechanism.

 ## Usage